childscreentime/cst/README.md

 - Verify service is running in foreground

 **Usage tracking shows 0 minutes**
-- Grant Usage Access permission
+- Grant Usage Access permission (required for app to function)
 - Restart the app after permission grant
+- If permission is denied, app will exit with error message

+**App won't start or exits immediately**
-- Check if device has usage access restrictions
+- Check if Usage Access permission is granted
+- Go to Settings → Special access → Usage access → Child Screen Time → Enable
+- App requires this permission and cannot function without it

 ### Debug Logging